 | Exhibition Season

 Short Term Goals

-To grow the game of lacrosse in the City of London which will be measured by the addition of a stable House League Midget division.
+To grow the game of lacrosse in the City of London which will be measured by the addition of a stable House League U17 division.

 To implement a clear development plan that better aligns with the Canadian Lacrosse Association’s Long-Term Athlete Development model.

 To develop players for our representative program in support of the long term goal to be a highly competitive program in Ontario.

 To become a recognized and highly competitive program across all age divisions in

 Ontario that will be measured by higher rankings in our representative program.